DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-06-13-6 Ways Local SEO Attracts Ophthalmology Patients.md

 ---
 post_title: 6 Ways Local SEO Attracts Ophthalmology Patients
-date: 2022-06-13 05:00:00 +0000
+date: '2022-06-13 05:00:00 +0000'
 post_author: DoctorLogic Employee
 tags:
   - SEO
+post_intro: >-
-post_intro: A brief look at Google Trends demonstrates that over the past few years, more and more people are typing "eye exam near me" into the search box.
+  A brief look at Google Trends demonstrates that over the past few years, more and more people are typing "eye exam near me" into the search box.
 If you aren't seeing an increase in online leads for the eye exam service, your local SEO may need some work.
-post_image: "/uploads/shutterstock_693905410.jpg"
+post_image: /uploads/shutterstock_693905410.jpg
+post_highlight: >-
-post_highlight: A brief look at Google Trends demonstrates that over the past few years, more and more people are typing "eye exam near me" into the search box.
+  A brief look at Google Trends demonstrates that over the past few years, more and more people are typing "eye exam near me" into the search box.
 If you aren't seeing an increase in online leads for the eye exam service, your local SEO may need some work.
 post_type:
   - blog
 product:
   - lead generator
+_template: post_template
 ---

 **6 Ways Local SEO Attracts Ophthalmology Patients**

 ![](/uploads/shutterstock_395497651.jpg)